POS 100 American National Government (3 Credits)

 POS 463 Politics of African Nations (3 Credits)

-POS 466 Readings in Government A& Problems in Government (3 Credits)
+POS 466 Readings in Government (3 Credits)

 Independent reading and analytical reporting on works outside the immediate scope of formal courses.
 Special emphasis is placed on the depth of various perspectives.